GokhanKASAPOGLU/DiscordSongBot/README.md

 2 Open a bot

-3  set the privileged gateway intents settings on
+3 Set the privileged gateway intents settings on

 4 Copy your TOKEN
 #you need to paste inside code